odkr/sucgi/README.rst

   e.g., glibc_ ≥ v2.1.3 or Apple's Libc.
 * The standard system utilities POSIX.1-2008 mandates.

-Save for Linux ≥ v5.6 or XNU ≥ v7195.50.7.100.1, any post-2015 GNU/Linux or
+Save for Linux ≥ v5.6 and XNU ≥ v7195.50.7.100.1 respectively, any
-macOS system should meet those requirements.
+post-2015 GNU/Linux or macOS system should meet those requirements.
 You may need to install the standard build tools, however.

 Arch-based GNU/Linux systems::